algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ## 1. Introduction

 Welcome to the **fifth** project of this year, the project **bubble intermarché**.
-This project is **a commission** from [Intermarché](https://www.intermarche.com/accueil), a french grocerie store brand, especially the intermarché from *Saint-Rémy-de-Provence*.
+This project is **a commission** from [Intermarché](https://www.intermarche.com/accueil), a french grocery store brand, especially the intermarché from *Saint-Rémy-de-Provence*.

 The purpose of this project is to develop a **working  interface** using the no-code engine **bubble** showing the possible combination between wines and cheeses.The target users include: